Sewer56/sewer56-archives-nx/doc/docs/Specification/Dictionaries.md

-!!! info "Nx supports dictionary compression, allowing you to improve compression ratios on small files."
+!!! info "R3A supports dictionary compression, allowing you to improve compression ratios on small files."

 !!! note "Optimization Note"